sherryrich/gymbag/README.md

 ![Preview](https://github.com/sherryrich/gymbag/blob/main/docs/shopping_bag.JPG)

 ### About Us
-The about us page informs the user(s) to find brieft information on hen the website was formed and what the website sells.
+The about us page informs the user(s) to find brief information on hen the website was formed and what the website sells.

 ![Preview](https://github.com/sherryrich/gymbag/blob/main/docs/about_page.JPG)

 ### Gym Installation page
-The Installation page allows potential users contact GymBag regarding potential gym instaallation queries.
+The Installation page allows potential users contact GymBag regarding potential gym installation queries.
 Once the form is successfully sent a message is shown to the user to inform the user.

 ![Preview](https://github.com/sherryrich/gymbag/blob/main/docs/gym_installation_page.JPG)